What is the Greener Museums Programme:

 What does it involve?

-The 5 museums joining the programme will be assigned a Green Museums advisor with over 10 years experience of working on similar programmes of support.
+Museums on the programme are assigned a Green Museums advisor with over 10 years experience of working on similar programmes of support.
 The advisor will visit your site to develop a deeper understanding of your museum.
 This includes meeting staff and volunteers, getting to know your key objectives and ways of working and undertaking a comprehensive review of the building/s and grounds.
 The key findings and recommendations arising from the review will be captured in a report that contains lots of practical advice and information required to appraise the opportunities and prioritise those you wish to implement.

-You will not be on your own!
-You will meet with other museums participating in this programme to share information, experiences and ideas and your advisor will remain in contact for the duration of the project to provide further guidance on implementation of the actions you have selected to take forward.
-Your museum will also participate in a regional museums event where further sharing of ideas, practical advice and support will take place.
+Participants meet with other museums participating in this programme to share information, experiences and ideas and your advisor will remain in contact for the duration of the project to provide further guidance on implementation of the actions you have selected to take forward.
+Museums participate in a regional museums event where further sharing of ideas, practical advice and support will take place.

 How do you apply?